X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: X-ray Response and Charge Transport

 To empirically calibrate the relationship between transverse charge spread and interaction depth in the sensor, through-going cosmic muons are used as a uniform probe of charge transport throughout the fully depleted volume.
 Cosmic muons are minimally ionizing particles that traverse the fully depleted CCD in nearly straight lines, depositing charge continuously along their path~\cite{damic-low-mass-search, CONNIE_2019}.
 This provides a uniform charge source that samples the full sensor depth within a single event.
 Because charge carriers generated deeper in the bulk must drift longer distances to the collection gates, they undergo increased lateral diffusion, resulting in a larger transverse spread.
 This monotonic relationship between diffusion and drift distance allows muon tracks to serve as effective probes of charge transport~\cite{holland2003fully, CONNIE_2019, damic-low-mass-search, background-at-snolab}.

-Clean muon clusters are reconstructed as sets of pixels $(x_i, y_i)$ with signal weights $E_i$, and a charge-weighted principal component analysis defines local along-track ($s$) and transverse ($t$) coordinates.
+The calibration was constructed from $90$ through-going muon tracks selected after quality cuts to reject fragmented clusters and poorly reconstructed events.
+Clean muon clusters are reconstructed as sets of pixels $(x_i, y_i)$ with signal weights $E_i$, and a charge-weighted principal component analysis (PCA) defines local along-track ($s$) and transverse ($t$) coordinates.
 Each track is oriented such that the narrower end corresponds to the collection side and the broader end corresponds to the back side of the sensor.
 The track extent is divided into ten equal bins and mapped onto the sensor thickness,

 with $d = 725~\mu\mathrm{m}$.

 For each nominal depth bin, the transverse coordinates of all pixels in that bin are combined into a charge-weighted histogram, where each pixel contributes at its transverse position with weight equal to its signal.
 A Gaussian is fit to each stacked histogram, and the fitted Gaussian width is taken as the effective transverse spread for that depth interval.
 The extracted widths are converted to variances and fit with